 Happy to Homeschool in KL

-With Christmas, New Year and CNY no more than faint calorific memories, most parents breathed a sigh of relief as they resumed their daily school runs.
+After each school holiday most parents breathe a sigh of relief as they resume their daily school runs.
 For some of us, the only change is that we return to strange looks from curious strangers.

 When you homeschool, life outside of your house has a certain ‘groundhog day’ quality to it.
 Here is a scenario I live on a near daily basis: